chriskrycho/v4.chriskrycho.com/content/tech/never-do-rewrites-again.md

 Subtitle: Tweaking how I handle my domain so my life is simpler for future redesigns.
 Date: 2019-07-05 10:45
 Category: Tech
-Topics: [web development, writing, web design]
+Tags: [web development, writing, web design]
 Summary: >
     This site now lives at v4.chriskrycho.com, and the previous versions of my public site are being migrated to v1, v2, and v3.
 And so I will never have to do a bunch of URL rewrites for new designs again.
 (Yes, this means I’m working on a redesign!)